corelan/mona3/README.md

 Mona includes AI-assisted analysis through the `tellme` command.
 It can inspect the current WinDBG context, build a structured prompt from that context, and either save that prompt for manual use or submit it directly to a configured AI engine.

+For a walkthrough and additional background, see the Corelan post: https://www.corelan.be/index.php/2026/05/14/mona-tellme/

 There are two supported ways to use it:

 * **Manual workflow**: `mona` builds the request and saves it to disk.
 You paste that request into ChatGPT, Claude, Grok, or another AI tool yourself.